cinnData/PythonBootcamp/[PY-08] Introduction to Pandas.md

 **Pandas** is a library for managing data in tabular format, inspired in the statistical language R. It is not a simple toolkit, but a huge collection of functions and methods, which cover practically anything that you may wish to do with data, often in multiple ways.
 Therefore, rather than on "learning Pandas", you should think on "using Pandas", learning on the way (maybe no more than what you need).
 In this course, we try to develop a basic understanding of how to work with Pandas data containers, so you can start using them in real world applications.

-This lecture, and the short tutorial contained in it, are just introductory.
-The two last lectures present more advanced stuff, such as cleaning data sets, missing values, grouping and aggregating, basic stats, and plotting.
+This lecture, and the short tutorial contained, are just introductory.
+The two last lectures of the course present more advanced stuff, such as cleaning data sets, missing values, grouping and aggregating, basic stats, and plotting.
 Real data will be provided in separate examples.

 Pandas is typically imported as: